Mercury-HPC/Mercury-HPC.github.io/documentation.md

     an early development state.
 The plugin currently supports tcp, verbs, psm2 and gni transports. <br/>
   *Technical notes:*
-  * Low CPU consumption (i.e., idles without busy spinning), is only available with tcp and gni transports for now.
+  * Low CPU consumption (i.e., idles without busy spinning) if supported by the libfabric provider.
+At present, the `sockets` and `gni` providers accomplish this by using internal progress threads.
-  * As a result, the tcp and gni transport plugins create a progress thread internally.
   * Connection-less and uses reliable datagrams.
   * RMA (for Mercury bulk operations) is implemented natively on transports that support it (i.e., verbs, psm2 and gni).